A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Introduction

-The linear programming approach to partial identification of treatment effects was pioneered by \citet{balke1997bounds} and recently gained attention in the literature; see, e.g., \citet{mogstad2018using}, \citet{torgovitsky2016partial}, \citet{machado2018instrumental}, \citet{kamat2017identification}, \citet{gunsilius2019bounds}, and \citet{han2019optimal}.
-As these papers suggest, there are many settings, including ours, where analytical derivation of bounds is cumbersome or nearly impossible due to the complexity of the problems.
-As concurrent work to ours, \citet{marx2020sharp} considers partial identification in the MTE framework.
-In his paper, sharp analytical bounds are derived for treatment parameters and identifying power of rank similarity and covariates is explored.
-The current paper is similar to his in the sense that we exploit the conditional distribution of data (rather than the conditional mean as in \citet{mogstad2018using}) to produce sharp bounds.
-However, instead of analytical bounds, we provide a computational framework that enables the systematic calculation of bounds under various assumptions that have not been previously explored in this context (e.g., uniformity weaker than rank similarity and exogenous variables entering the model in specific ways).
+As concurrent work to ours, \citet{marx2020sharp} also considers partial identification of policy-relevant treatment parameters in the MTE framework.
+In his paper, sharp analytical bounds are derived for treatment parameters for the subset of compliers, and the identifying power of rank similarity and covariates is explored for general treatment parameters.
+The current paper is similar to his in that we also fully exhaust statistical independence (rather than mean independence) and produce sharp bounds.
+However, our approach differs in a few important ways.
+First, we provide a computational framework that enables the systematic calculation of bounds.
+Second, with the computational approach, we produce bounds for a range of treatment parameters under various identifying assumptions that have not been previously explored in this context.
+Also, the computational approach makes it convenient to conduct sensitivity analyses with different sets of assumptions.